Co occurring Disorders and Dual Diagnosis

 Co Occurring Mental Health Disorders in Teens

-The statistics for young adults becoming involved in alcohol and drugs has been mounting over the years, which is disheartening news in itself, but reports have also shown that there is a prevalence in the co-occurrence of addiction and anxiety disorders in teens and young adults as well.
-This can be brought on by a number of triggers including educational stress, financial stress, anxiety due to social situations, and pressure felt in many other areas of life.
+The statistics for young adults becoming involved in alcohol and drugs have been mounting over the years, which is disheartening news in itself, but reports have also shown that there is a prevalence in the co-occurrence of addiction and anxiety disorders in teens and young adults as well.
+This can be brought on by several triggers including educational stress, financial stress, anxiety due to social situations, and pressure felt in many other areas of life.

 Young adults are facing far more pressure now than in years before, making it difficult to determine who might be at risk and who is not.
 For this reason, proper screening and regular visits to a physician are a good idea for all young adults, whether psychiatric issues are involved or not.
-When issues are identified at an earlier stage it prevents untreated mental illness in adolescence from spiraling and causing further issues like substance use disorders.
+When issues are identified at an earlier stage it prevents untreated mental illness in adolescence from spiraling and causing further issues like substance use disorders often necessitating intervention such as dual diagnosis adolescent treatment centers.

 Mental Illnesses Co-occurring with Substance Use Disorder